Coordinating Circle.

 conflict of interest

-• There may be situations where a person on the Coordinating Circle would materially benefit (for example financially or being awarded with work) from a decision.
+• In situations where a person on the Coordinating Circle could materially benefit (for example financially or being awarded with work) from a decision, the person must declare that there is a potential conflict of interest.

 • People are required to use good judgement and be honest and open about any potential conflicts, or anything that could be perceived as a conflict between themselves and a Network decision.